 As an artist, I am always interested in viewing art.
 We noticed that there was different art displayed on the walls from our first visit to the next time we decided to enjoy lunch there.
 A culinary instructor who was checking on us both times to see if we were satisfied with our meals informed us that students who study art at the Art Institute of Houston are the ones who create the art.
 Those white walls offer a splendid palette for the display of colorful art.
 I particularly liked the rabbit and butterfly pieces.

 Our Second Dining Experience

-The zuppa toscana may not have looked that pretty, but it was tasty, according to my husband.
-The soup had components of Italian sausage, potatoes, and kale plus other seasonings.
+The Zuppa Toscana may not have looked that pretty, but it was tasty, according to my husband.
+The soup had components of Italian sausage, potatoes, kale, and other seasonings.